-Results Our Achievements in 2017-2018 Challenges in 2017 - 2018 Completed Partially Completed Not Completed ✓ 51 17 0 Extensive engagement with the community in 2017-2018 including the 'Connecting with Our Community 'consultation across 8 towns and villages using an increased range of communication tools.
-Progressed Council's 'Fit for the Future' plan based on the revised 20 strategies that Council submitted to the Office of Local Government.
-Managed and maintained over 50 services and facilities for the community and maintained partnerships to successfully manage resources and funding with a range of organisations including: YMCA Hawkesbury Oasis facilities Peppercorn Services Inc. Hawkesbury Sports Council a range of community and financial partnerships.
-High level compliance (94%) with all statutory planning and reporting requirements.
-Implementing regionally significant projects such as the Hawkesbury River Foreshore Investigation Area.
+Results Our Achievements in 2017-2018 Challenges in 2017 - 2018 ResultsCompleted✓51Partially Completed→17Not Completed×0 Our Achievements in 2017-2018 1.
+Extensive engagement with the community in 2017-2018 including the 'Connecting with Our Community 'consultation across 8 towns and villages using an increased range of communication tools.
+2. Progressed Council's 'Fit for the Future' plan based on the revised 20 strategies that Council submitted to the Office of Local Government.
+3. Managed and maintained over 50 services and facilities for the community and maintained partnerships to successfully manage resources and funding with a range of organisations including: a) YMCA Hawkesbury Oasis facilities b) Peppercorn Services Inc. c) Hawkesbury Sports Council d) a range of community and financial partnerships.
+Challenges in 2017 - 2018 Implementing regionally significant projects such as the Hawkesbury River Foreshore Investigation Area.
 Advancing affordable Housing Partnerships to develop a range of strategies and models to house our diverse community.
 Delivering sustainable services and facilities within our means.
 Working with State and Federal agencies to deliver key safety outcomes such as the Hawkesbury Nepean Flood Risk Management Strategy.

-Results Our Achievements in 2017-2018 Challenges in 2017 - 2018 Completed Partially Completed Not Completed √ → x 27 19 0 Completed the Hawkesbury Homelessness Action Plan 2017, 2 crime prevention projects, 3 anti-bullying initiatives, 4 road safety projects, and progress on other action plans.
+Results Our Achievements in 2017-2018 Challenges in 2017 - 2018 Completed Partially Completed Not Completed x 27 19 0 Completed the Hawkesbury Homelessness Action Plan 2017, 2 crime prevention projects, 3 anti-bullying initiatives, 4 road safety projects, and progress on other action plans.
 Allocated \$82,428 under the 2017/18 Community Sponsorship Program.
 Responded to 502 requests for maintenance to improve halls and community centres for community groups.
 Supported active volunteering with RFS and SES, Bushcare groups, Clean-up Australia day, Cultural Services volunteers, and other groups through site management, resources, and other specific requests for support.
 Implementing flood, fire, and other natural disaster management plans in partnership with other levels of government and community agencies.
 Supporting community groups and agencies in a competitive environment with resource constraints.